GHbasicuser/RB2RS-Database-Updater/README.md

 # RB2RS-Database-Updater
-This VBS Script download and install the latest "unofficial" list of radio stations for RadioSure.
+This VBScript download and install the latest "unofficial" list of radio stations for RadioSure.

 This list of stations is a conversion (made by Francois-neosurf) of the "Radio-Browser.info" database.